-Trump administration and Democrats at odds over risk to US weapons stockpiles from Iran war
+Trump administration and Democrats at odds over risk to U.S. weapons stockpiles from Iran war

 Latest Weather Blog

-Trump administration and Democrats at odds over risk to US weapons stockpiles from Iran war
+Trump administration and Democrats at odds over risk to U.S. weapons stockpiles from Iran war

 WASHINGTON (AP) — The U.S. and Israeli strikes on Iran have raised concerns among Democrats and others about diminishing American stockpiles of certain weapons, illustrating a long-standing production problem that some experts say could present challenges if another conflict emerges.